Skip to main content

 macOS users: You must use the command-line versions of these tools, not the .app bundles.GUI applications like MKVToolNix.app or MediaInfo.app are sandboxed differently and don’t work correctly with dovi_convert.
 Install via Homebrew or MacPorts instead.

-When you run dovi_convert, it checks for missing dependencies and offers to install them automatically.
+When you run dovi_convert, it checks for missing dependencies and offers to install them automatically, using your system’s packet manager.
 It supports:

 • Homebrew (macOS)